tstillwell/iis-perfkit/README.md

 a new logparser query to `parser-scripts` and save it with a .sql extension.

+Each query should use the %log_path% variable in the 'from' clause of each query to specify the IIS logs to parse.

 The existing queries are a starting point, and can be modified to suit your analysis needs.